-Don’t worry, everyone feels like this, and ‘by this’ we mean is totally and utterly unprepared for adulthood in every way possible, especially when it comes to getting your head around all things finance and money management.
+But even if your nervous, don’t worry.
+Everyone feels like this.
+By this, we mean it’s totally and utterly normal to feel unprepared for adulthood, especially when it comes to getting your head around all things financial and money management.

-In college, the most challenging life skill to learn on the double was how to work the washing machine so that you could do your own laundry, which isn’t that hard it turns out.
+In college, the most challenging life skill to learn was how to work the washing machine so that you could do your own laundry, which isn’t that hard, it turns out.

 Money Advice to Help You in the Real World After College

-But in the real world – where so many souls go to get quashed and way too many people get caught in the downward spiral of debt – life is a little more complex and the results of our actions can have some pretty serious consequences (cough credit ratings etc.).
+But in the real world – where so many souls go to get squashed and way too many people get caught in the downward spiral of debt – life is a little more complex, and the results of our actions can have some pretty serious consequences (cough credit ratings, etc.).

-In order to help you start on the right foot and give your financial journey the most positive start – so that you never feel the need to bury your head – we have come up with some pieces of financial wisdom that every new college graduate needs to read.
+To help you start off on the right foot and give your financial journey the most positive start – so that you never feel the need to bury your head – we have come up with some pieces of financial wisdom that every new college graduate needs to read.

-Remember, jot down and stare at because these bits of advice will make your transition into the real world that much less daunting.
+Remember, jot down this advice because these bits of advice will make your transition into the real world that much less daunting.